dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_data_model.md

 This entity is a link entity that maps to a single **QuestionAnswer** entity, and vice-versa, and it's identified primarily by a unique Integer id.
 This is a particular case of entity, since what it really does, is mapping the **QuestionAnswer** entity to a type of answer. *For now quizzes-tutor only supports multiple choice answers (note the inheritance relation between **MultipleChoiceAnswers** and **AnswerDetails**), but this form of specialization/generalization favors **modifiability**, since, in the future, quizzes-tutor is expected to support other kinds of questions with other kinds of answers.
 Aditional kinds of answers will require entities homologue to **MultipleChoiceAnswer** to inherit from **AnswerDetails**.*
 - **Semantics:** Answer details is roughly speaking, the broad concept (or *generalization*) of "type of answer".
 The different kinds of answer details (it's inheritances) are the concrete (or *specialized*) types of answers.
 For instance, different types of questions may require different kinds of answers, which should be threated differently: A multiple choice question requires a multiple choice answer; an open question requires a written answer.

-*Please refer to the **Rationale's section 1.** below for reasoning on possible future considerations/solutions in the optics of Domain Driven Design.*
+*Please refer to the **Rationale's section 1.** below for reasoning on possible considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">Assessment</span>
 This entity corresponds to an assessment's data and it's identified by a unique Integer id.
 It's a weak entity depending on one and only one **CourseExecution**.